 Why do many of the regulars fail then?
 They don’t fail because they didn’t study the exact percentages for check-raising the flop or 3-betting from the Small Bland.
 Missing a sick overbet bluff spot or river re-raise with the nut blocker isn’t the reason either.

 Most of them fail to reach their potential simply because they let their emotions cloud their judgement.
 This is what makes the difference between crushers and your average regulars.
 In six max poker, you’re facing borderline decisions all the time, and cannot afford to play while thinking with your emotions.
 No poker player on earth is immune to tilt – some just learn to recognize their’s and try to make peace with it.
 They aim bring their A-game to the tables during both poker downswings and upswings.
 Do what other successful players have done before you: Tame your tilt, and bring your fresh mind to the tables to play your A-game.’’

 For further reading and advice on the topic of tacking the mental side of poker, check out Tommy Angelo’s books here.

-6-max poker is an action-packed game where aggressive style of barrelling and pre-flop 3-betting is the key to success.
+6-max poker is an action-packed game where an aggressive style of barrelling and pre-flop 3-betting is the key to success.
 6-max poker strategy doesn’t really have to be that complicated, but you should learn the basic opening charts for each position.
 Build your 3-bet ranges according to tendencies of your villains at your table, and play aggressively post-flop.

 There will be plenty of pots that are for you to grab if you want them – but don’t go on overdrive or your opponents will catch up to that!
-The best advantage of 6-max compared to full-ring is that you get to play more hands versus recreational players.
+The best advantage of 6-max compared to full-ring is that you get to play a wide range of hands against recreational players.
 You’d better take their stacks before the other regular players – best of luck at the 6-max tables!